0031MM/0031MM.github.io/about.md

 ---
 layout: default
-title: About
+title:
 permalink: /about/
 ---

+# Hello

-Hello, I'm Martyna Maciaszek.
+I'm Martyna Maciaszek.
 31MM is my life-long project nickname showing my professional growth and evolving interests.

 As a licensed architect I work on diverse projects - from furniture, interiors and buildings to urban-scale vision plans.
 Besides that I found myself willing to dig into coding, data visualisation and publishing.